top of page

 Each series draws inspiration from the female form and the natural world, creating sculptural pieces meant to be held, explored, and felt.

 Concerned about our impact on the environment, Emma is committed to leaving no trace.
-She works exclusively with reclaimed wood, and by adding no chemicals, plastics, or resin, she likes the idea of her pieces being eventually be returned safely to nature.
+She works exclusively with reclaimed wood, each piece has a unique story and by adding no chemicals, plastics, or resin, she likes the idea of her pieces being eventually returned safely to nature.

 Harriet